Fuyukai/Kyoukai/docs/adv/routegroups.rst

 .. versionadded:: 2.1.3

-Route groups can also have group-specific error handlers, using :meth:`~.routegroup.errorhandler`.
+Route groups can also have group-specific error handlers, using :func:`~.routegroup.errorhandler`.

 .. code-block:: python